starsite/FileMaker-Swift/README.md

-_Originally posted Sep 2018.
-I'll be updating this for SDK 18 (and Swift 5) when those are both released_
+_Original post Sep 2018.
+I'll be updating this again for SDK 18 (and Swift 5) once released_

 # SwiftFM
 SwiftFM is a service class for working with the FileMaker Data API.
 Swift 4.2+ and Xcode 9.4+ required.